sst/guide/_chapters/secure-our-serverless-apis.md

 $ git push
 ```

 We’ve now got a serverless API that’s secure and handles user authentication.
 In the next section we are going to look at how we can work with 3rd party APIs in serverless.
-And how to work with secrets!
+And how to handle secrets!